 Amidst this national health emergency, classrooms may be closed, but class is still in session, and educators have gone above and beyond to ensure instructional continuity.
 Particular subjects, such as performance arts or lab sciences, pose unique challenges for educators.

-In this webinar, you will have the opportunity to learn about some resources for evidence-based online teaching practices.
-A facilitator will also lead a discussion on strategies to effectively teach “hard to port” courses, including dance and lab science, online.
+In this webinar, you will have the opportunity to learn about some strategies to effectively teach “hard to port” courses, such as dance and lab science, online.